dfdx/Umlaut.jl/docs/src/reference.md

 ## Internal API

-The following types and functions might be useful for better understanding of Ghost behavior, but are not part of the public API and may not hold backward compatibility guarantees.
+The following types and functions might be useful for better understanding of Umlaut behavior, but are not part of the public API and may not hold backward compatibility guarantees.

 ```@docs
 FunctionResolver